Caren408/Second_Project/README.md

 **Problem Statement**

--How can we make sure to maximize profitability when attempting to sell a home in King County
+* How can we make sure to maximize profitability when attempting to sell a home in King County

--Seach for auctionable insights that will serve to guide the sellers
+* Seach for auctionable insights that will serve to guide the sellers

--Develop an understanding of the dynamics of the house market which will drive calculated decisions
+* Develop an understanding of the dynamics of the house market which will drive calculated decisions

 **Main Objective**